 What to Pack: The average temperature in the Bay Area this time of year is 74° F, but it can get chilly in the morning and at night.
 It is best to pack with layers in mind.
 Please wear comfortable shoes, bring a hat and wear sunscreen.
 Be sure to bring a jacket for the evening program; Saturday we will be open until 7:00 pm.
 You may also want to bring rain gear just in case!

-To assist you, we have provided addresses and directions for various Local Resources near the event site.
+To assist you, we have provided addresses and directions for various Local Merchants and Resources near the event site.

 Onsite Details + Resources